Emmanueldir/Lecture-notes-repo/README.md

 ## Credits

-Built by Emmanuel — powered by open-source ❤️
+Built by Emmanuel — ❤️
 Inspired by GitHub repositories like `NoteRepo`, `KingsGambitLab`, and others.